 7/ Handling Too Soon After Eating

 Sometimes, a tortoise will vomit due to improper handling.
-After all, a tortoise full from a meal won’t like being picked up and jostled around.
+After all, a full tortoise won’t like being picked up and jostled around.
 Doing so may upset the stomach, causing vomiting.

 Let your tortoise rest for a few hours after eating to avoid this problem.
 Only then should you handle your pet tortoise.
 If you need to move your tortoise after it eats, do so infrequently.

 Stress and anxiety can reduce the efficacy of a tortoise’s immune and digestive systems.
 Your tortoise will be more on edge and unable to settle as it doesn’t feel comfortable, which can lead to vomiting.

 The causes of stress in tortoises are as follows:

 - Wild animals

 - Not enough nutrients